confetti-framework/docs/docs/docs/get-started/installation.md

 You can also use the Go integration in your favorite editor.
 Here is a step-by-step plan for Goland:

 1. Download Confetti template code from [GitHub](https://github.com/confetti-framework/confetti)
-1. Complete the steps [on Goland's website](https://www.jetbrains.com/help/go/quick-start-guide-goland.html#create-a-new-project).
-Use the code downloaded in step 1.
+1. Complete the steps [on Goland's website](https://www.jetbrains.com/help/go/quick-start-guide-goland.html#create-a-new-project), but the code downloaded in step 1.
 1. The homepage is now available at [http://localhost/](http://localhost/) and API endpoint /ping is available at [http://localhost/api/ping](http://localhost/api/ping).

 _You can set a shortcut to rebuild after every modification._